batuhanfaik/itu-cmpe/README.rst

 - Choose your repository, click the "Connect" button, and then click the "Enable automatic deploys" button.

+In your code, change the "Hello, world!" message, and commit and push your change to GitHub.
+A while later the application on Heroku should display the new message.
+You can use the activity tab on Heroku to see how deployments are going.

 **Database**

 By default, the project is meant to be used with a PostgreSQL server.